sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 reader should be well-equipped to follow the derivation in <d-cite key="goldt2020dynamics"></d-cite> as an extension of the results presented here from <d-cite key="saad1995online"></d-cite>.

-## How to use the code
+## Replications

-The code is written in a Python package called nndyn, which can be found in the provided repository.
+The code is written in a Python package called `nndyn`, which can be found in the provided repository.
-It is implemented in JAX to take advantage of broadcasting and jit compilation.
-The code has three main components: tasks, networks, and ODEs.
+It is implemented in `JAX` to take advantage of broadcasting and JIT-compilation.
+The code has three main components: tasks, networks, and ordinary differential equations (ODEs).

 A task is defined by a teacher network, which is used to sample $(x, y)$ pairs for training the student network.
 A common workflow in the teacher-student setup involves first simulating a student network trained numerically with